jlfranklin/techbook/docs/README.md

 ### <a name="purpose"></a>Techbook Purpose

-This Techbook has been prepared to describe CivicActions' philosophy, working methods and processes, employment practices, policies, benefits, and the conduct we expect from members of our team.
+This Techbook has been prepared to describe Bixal Solutions' philosophy, working methods and processes, employment practices, policies, benefits, and the conduct we expect from members of our team.

 ## License